Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Effect of Noise in Spoken Query}

 Table~\ref{tab:exp_type_noise} summarizes the impact of modality conversion and noise injection.
-We observe three consistent trends: First, spoken queries are worse than text queries.
-Switching from text to clean audio lowers accuracy and F1 score across both models, confirming that speech introduces an inherent performance drop.
+We observe three consistent trends.
+First, spoken queries degrade performance relative to text queries.
+Switching from text to clean audio lowers accuracy and F1 score across both models, confirming that speech introduces an inherent loss.
 Second, stronger noise worsens hallucinations.
-Performance degrades substantially as SNRs decrease from 5 dB to 0 dB, particularly in precision, indicating that models generate more false positives under noisy conditions.
-Third, the relative robustness of different models is comparable.
-While Gemini achieves higher absolute performance, both models show similar relative drops under noise, suggesting shared limitations in speech robustness rather than model-specific weaknesses.
+Performance degrades substantially as SNR drops from 5 dB to 0 dB, particularly in precision, indicating that models generate more false positives under noisy conditions.
+Third, although Gemini achieves higher absolute scores than Gemma, both models exhibit comparable relative degradation as noise increases.
+This suggests that the limitations arise from shared challenges in speech robustness rather than model-specific weaknesses.